MAsuamah/team-machine/README.md

 ## How to Use
 While in the root folder run `node index.js` to start the application.
 You will be prompted to enter information about your team roster.
 Enter the information and hit enter for each prompt until you are done building your roster.
+See the [Walkthrough Video](#walkthrough video)
 Once you choose "Finished" your finished materials will be found in the dist folder.
 Your team roster will look similar to the following:

 ![screencapture-file-Users-michelle-Desktop-projects-team-machine-dist-index-html-2021-05-02-19_55_06](https://user-images.githubusercontent.com/77217156/116832354-d013f880-ab82-11eb-9d8a-8e237d3154af.png)

-## Walkthrough Videos
+## Walkthrough Video
 https://drive.google.com/file/d/1nr61zCRr5LMIFOFQjvjePOz5GcTNeL6b/view?usp=sharing

 ## Built With